CareFront/objective-c-conventions/README.md

 ];

 NSDictionary *keyedShit = @{
-    @"this.key": @"corresponds to this value",
+    @"this.key" : @"corresponds to this value",
-    @"otherKey": @"remoteData.payload",
+    @"otherKey" : @"remoteData.payload",
-    @"some": @"more",
+    @"some" : @"more",
-    @"JSON": @"keys",
+    @"JSON" : @"keys",
-    @"and": @"stuff",
+    @"and" : @"stuff",
 };
 ```

 ## Categories

- * Categories should be named for the sort of functionality they provide.
-Don't create umbrella categories.
+ * Categories should be named for the sort of functionality they provide. ~~Don't create umbrella categories.~~ Umbrella categories are acceptable for grouping convenience methods.
- * Category methods should always be prefixed.
+ * Category methods should ~~always be prefixed.~~ be prefixed if they are part of a library that will be shared.
- * If you need to expose private methods for subclasses or unit testing, create a class extension named `Class+Private`.
+ * If you need to expose private methods for subclasses or unit testing, create a class extension named `Class+Subclass`.